andris9/chatjs/README.md

 $ ./install.sh
 ```

-> The install script compiles the llama2.cpp application and downloads the Llama2 13B chat model, so it is going to take some time and make sure your system has a compiler available
+> The install script compiles the llama2.cpp application and downloads the Llama2 13B chat model, so it is going to take some time

 ### 2. Run the app

 ```
-$ npm install --production
 $ npm start
 ```